Scientific Name: Chrysemys picta marginal

 Midland Painted turtles often bask on shorelines or on logs that protrude from the water.
 They usually hibernate on the bottom of water bodies.
 However, Midland turtles that live in the southern United States do not hibernate.

-Tank Requirements: For Midland Painted turtles, you will need a watertight aquarium.
+Tank Requirements: For Midland Painted turtles, you will need a tank filled with water.
 Midland Painted turtles are active and able swimmers.
 They should be provided with a tank as spacious as possible.
 As a general rule, you should have at least roughly 10-15 gallons of water for every one inch of a turtle.
 To learn more, check out my article on how much water should be in a turtle tank.

 Your Midland Painted turtle will need UVB light to maintain shell and bone health.
 Water temperature should be maintained within the range of 75° to 80° Fahrenheit.
 You should have the basking area at one end of their enclosure.
 A good heat-emitting light should always be provided over the basking area.
 You can learn more in my article on UVB lights for turtles.